arron-ritchie/SSC_GIT_DEMO/README.md

 in the terminal window of your IDE. (e.g git checkout -b arron-branch)

 ## Step 5
-Replace My Favourite Food, Garlic Chili Chicken Curry, with your favourite and save the file.
+Open the file called my_favourite_food.txt and replace "My Favourite Food: Garlic Chili Chicken Curry" with "My Favourite Food: *Your Favourite Food* and save the file.

 ## Step 6
 Run the following command in your IDE terminal window